ThomasMullaney/Express-note-maker/README.md

 ## Usage:

-### The user is able to create and save notes, view previously saved notes, and delete previously saved notes.
+### The user is able to create multiple notes and title them to assist with organization.
+Users can view saved notes, and delete previously saved notes.

 ## Technologies: